-Routine dental examinations are vital, not only to maintain the health of your teeth and gums but also in aiding a healthy body and lifestyle.
+Routine dental health checks are vital, not only to maintain the health of your teeth and gums but also in aiding a healthy body and lifestyle.

 At a routine dental check-up, the dentist is forming a diagnosis of your health in relation to the head and neck (extra-oral), all the areas inside your mouth (intra-oral), your lymph nodes, soft tissues, Temporomandibular joint, facial and chewing muscles and any exposed skin or soft tissue abnormalities.
 This is all in addition to checking the condition of your gums, the health of your tooth structure, looking for decay and worn or leaking restorations.